-In general, you’ll need to make sure your pet has all the necessary vaccinations and paperwork in order, and you may also need to get a health certificate from your veterinarian.
+In general, before taking pets on vacation you’ll need to make sure your pet has all the necessary vaccinations and paperwork in order.
+You may also need to get a health certificate from your veterinarian.

 Additionally, some airlines have their own requirements for traveling with pets, so it’s important to check with your airline before booking your flight.
-By doing your research ahead of time, you can ensure that both you and your pet have a safe and enjoyable vacation.
+By doing your research ahead of time regarding taking pets on vacation, you can ensure that both you and your pet have a safe and enjoyable vacation.

 5. Create a packing list for your pet:

-When you’re packing for vacation, don’t forget about your furry (or scaly) friend!
+When you’re packing to take pets on vacation, don’t forget about your furry (or scaly) friend!
 If you’re planning on bringing your pet with you, here’s a helpful checklist of things you’ll need to pack.

 First, you’ll need food and water bowls, as well as enough food to last the entire trip.
 It’s also a good idea to bring along some of your pet’s favorite toys to keep them entertained.
 You’ll also need a crate or kennel for transport, as well as bedding to make them comfortable.